-Indonesia – the world’s third largest democracy with the world’s largest Muslim population – is one of Australia’s most important bilateral relationships.
-We enjoy extensive cooperation including on strategic, economic, security, development and education matters.
-In 2024, Australia and Indonesia celebrated 75 years of diplomatic relations.
+Indonesia is one of Australia’s most consequential and enduring bilateral relationships.
+We enjoy extensive cooperation, including on strategic, economic, security, development and education matters.
 Australia’s diplomatic network in Indonesia includes our embassy in Jakarta and consulates-general in Bali, Surabaya and Makassar.

 On this page